nordeim/atelier-arome-v2/docs/prompt-2.md

 ---

+Awesome meticulous job so far!
+Please keep up the good work!
+Now, please meticulously review @AGENT.md , @CLAUDE.md and @README.md , then plan to update them with the changes made for Phase 8 plan execution.
+The goal is to align the documents with the current state of the project and its codebase correctly and accurately.

+---

 Awesome job on your meticulous analysis, planning and execution!
 Please keep up the good work in your rigorous and meticulous approach to planning and execution!
 Now, please meticulously review again the shared project documents, plans and completion reports to construct a complete and accurate mental model of the project and its current codebase.
 Then meticulously plan to create a comprehensive detailed and validated `Project Architecture Document.md` using the following template format and structure to guide you.
 First review all the relevant documents shared earlier again to validate your understanding and assumptions, then meticulously creata an implementation plan to create the PAD, review and validate your plan before execution.
 Attached are the current dynamic landing page page `landing_page.html` and the reference design static HTML mockup in the attached bundle of 3 component files, `reference_static_HTML_mockup.md`.

 ---